An ingrown toenail can be painful.

-An ingrown toenail usually happens on the big toe, the "thumb" of the foot.
-It can affect one or both sides of the toe.
+It is a common condition, and it can be painful, causing swelling, redness, and sometimes infection.
+It usually affects the big toe, the "thumb" of the foot, either on one or both sides of the toe.

-In the early stages, the skin next to the nail may be tender, swollen, or hard.
+At first, the skin next to the nail may be tender, swollen, or hard.

 When the nail pierces the skin, bacteria can get in, resulting in infection.
 The area affected becomes red, swollen, warm, and painful.
 There may be bleeding and pus.

 Anyone with symptoms of infection should seek medical help, either a primary care physician, orthopedic surgeon, or foot care specialist, known as a podiatrist.

 Ingrown toenails should be treated as soon as symptoms appear, especially if the person has diabetes, nerve damage in the foot or leg, or poor circulation in the foot.
 Otherwise, complications can occur.

 Most health care providers will advise the patient to treat the nail themselves.

 Here are some tips: